josefha/scheduler/README.md

 # react project
-Protype for a scheduling software for midium sized businesses.
+Protype for a scheduling software for medium sized businesses.